Rpau1/Azure-Sentinel-SIEM-/README.md

 <h2> Resources Used </h2>
 <b>[YouTube: SIEM Tutorial] (https://youtu.be/RoZeVbbZ0o0?si=YNdqQ7tfGzRDojno)</b>

-<b>*usig the sentinel map querry script you can bypass the manual extraction proccess.</b>
+<b>*using the sentinel map querry script you can bypass the manual extraction proccess.</b>